 During June, one is hard-pressed to miss the avalanche of marketing flooding our inboxes, social media feeds, and favourite stores.
 Yet, while we revel in this outpouring of visibility that Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, and Two-Spirit (LGBTQIA2+) activists and changemakers before us likely only dreamed about, we’re also cautious.

-We all know that generating Pride-themed logos, products, and organization swag does not equate to organizations doing the difficult internal work that makes their workplace safer and more supportive of sexual and gender diversity.
-At our most cynical, we worry that these external-facing affirmations of the community create a facade that enables organizations to attract people to their teams and cultivate a market segment without taking an inventory of their policies, personnel, procedures, and partnerships.
-Does Pride-themed branding matter when an LGBTQIA2+ person can join an organization and not find themselves reflected in leadership, how policies are written, how benefits are designed, or the resources and professional development opportunities available to other team members?
+Without a doubt, generating Pride-themed logos, products, and swag does not equate to organizations doing the difficult internal work that makes their workplace safer and more supportive of sexual and gender diversity.
+Does Pride-themed branding matter if LGBTQIA2+ team members don’t witness themselves reflected in leadership, in how policies or benefits are designed, or the resources and professional development opportunities available?

 As many members of the queer community wisely remind us, Pride is a protest.
-It is not just a time for celebration but also a time to create change and challenge the status quo.
 Pride is about championing outsiders and recognizing that no one should be degraded or disadvantaged for who they are or love.
-Keeping these foundational values of Pride in mind, here are some things that you and your organization can do to celebrate Pride during June and year-round.
+Keeping these foundational values of Pride in mind, here are some things you and your organization can do to celebrate Pride during June and year-round.

 Society increasingly expects businesses to be socially responsible and vocalize their values, supporting a sustainable and equitable world.
-Organizations can embody this significant shift in how they choose to celebrate Pride and affirm the LGBTQIA2+ community year-round.
+Organizations can embody this significant shift in how they celebrate Pride and affirm the LGBTQIA2+ community year-round.
 For example, is your organization taking a stance on LGBTQIA2+ inclusive legislation domestically and in other international regions of operation?
-Is your organization ceasing any donations to political figures that voice anti-LGBTQIA2+ views and support harmful laws that would harm members of the LGBTQIA2+ community?
-Are you taking advantage of organization opportunities to volunteer and donation-match for LGBTQIA2+ nonprofits and community organizations?
+Is your organization ceasing any donations to political figures that voice anti-LGBTQIA2+ views or vote in favour of these bills?
+Are you taking advantage of opportunities to volunteer and donation-match for LGBTQIA2+ nonprofits and community organizations?
 Pride requires us to move beyond symbolism and into tangible action.

-We can sometimes fall into the trap of utilizing the entire LGBTQIA2+ acronym when we disproportionately focus our efforts on certain strands of the community.
-Every character represents an identity, and sometimes we use the acronym when our programming or representation is only reflective of select queer realities.
+We can sometimes fall into the trap of using the entire LGBTQIA2+ acronym yet disproportionately focusing our efforts only on certain strands of the community.
+Every letter represents an identity.
 Pay special attention to how you are centring racialized queer people, trans voices, and bi+ experiences in addition to white gay men and lesbian women.
 Interrogate whether your discussions, events, and educational offerings engage with the breadth of community struggles, including those faced by intersex people, people on the asexual spectrum, or people who identify with non-Western queer identities, such as the North American Indigenous Two-Spirit or South Asian Hijra communities.

 For more important insights around fostering LGBTQIA2+ inclusion across your organization, check out our comprehensive resource: